How can direct discrimination arise in the AI sphere?

 The difficultly, as Wachter-Boettcher points out, is that these scales only understood that users would have one goal – weight loss.
 A user recovering from an eating disorder or in the throes of degenerative disease would likely find these messages counterproductive.
 Similarly, if they succeed in putting weight on they receive an insensitive message like “Your hard work will pay off [name]!
 Don’t be discouraged by last week’s results.
 We believe in you!
 Let’s set a weight goal to help inspire you to shed those extra pounds”.
 A simply adjustment like being able to choose your goal would avoid the risk of the manufacturer being in breach of the duty to make reasonable adjustments.

-Discouraging diversity through pattern recognition
+How can discouraging diversity through pattern recognition lead to discrimination?

 Technology could also have a worrying impact on diversity as AI becomes more prevalent.
 Machine learning is based on recognising patterns and “learning” from existing historical data.
 This can unwittingly lead to discrimination when deployed in areas such as recruitment.